 |Marking Scheme||+1 Marks for Correct Answers -0.25 Marks for Incorrect Answers|

 CLAT 2020 Admit Card

-- Login Credentials: Enter your CLAT 2020 login credentials i.e. Registration No. and Password to access CLAT Admit Card.
+- Login Credentials: Enter your CLAT 2020 login credentials i.e. Registration No. and Password to access the CLAT admit card.

-- Valid Proof: Candidate should carry a valid photo ID proof (Aadhar Card/ Voter ID/ Passport/ Driving license) along with the Admit Card to the examination center.
+- Valid Proof: Candidate should carry a valid photo ID proof (Aadhar Card/ Voter ID/ Passport/ Driving license) along with the admit card to the examination centre.